78%: The Number That Defines This Program’s Market Position

 For students who value smaller cohort sizes, more direct access to faculty, and a program culture that reflects the norms of a professional graduate school rather than a large online education platform, Simmons offers a distinct experience.
 Whether that experience translates into meaningfully different outcomes beyond the pass rate advantage is difficult to measure objectively, but it is a real differentiator for students for whom program culture and faculty relationship are decision-relevant factors.

-For employers and practice owners, Simmons graduates represent a candidate pool with the highest reported first-time pass rate of any program in this comparison set.
+For employers and practice owners, Simmons graduates represent a candidate pool with a first-attempt BCBA pass rate 24 points above the national average and a training foundation backed by full ABAI accreditation.
 That is the most useful single-number filter available when evaluating candidates from multiple programs, and it is a data point worth factoring into hiring criteria alongside fieldwork quality, supervision history, and post-hire performance indicators.

 AT A GLANCE